-Dishing up untouched natural beauty that just wont quit, the Jarbidge Wilderness area was designated as Nevada’s first wilderness area in 1964 but has slowly expanded throughout the years.
-Today, the area encompasses Jarbidge and Emerald Lakes, as well as the headwaters of both the Marys and Jarbidge Rivers, and the Salmon Falls Creek.
+Offering up untouched natural beauty that goes on as far as the eye can see, the Jarbidge Wilderness Area was designated as Nevada’s first wilderness area in 1964, but has slowly expanded over the years.
+Today, the area emcopasses Jarbidge Historic Townsite and Emerald Lakes, as well as the headwaters of the Marys and Jarbidge Rivers, and Salmon Falls Creek.

 Known for staggering peaks, wild and rugged landscapes, pristine lakes and streams, and home to some of the state’s largest big game animals, true recreation knows no bounds in the Jarbidge Wilderness.
 In this neck of Nevada, there’s enough world class fishing, hunting, and hiking to keep your attention for an eternity.
 Visitors accessing from the north (or Idaho side) will be particularly surprised to see the regions deep, carved canyons, while those accessing from the south (or Elko) can enjoy a slow crescendo into this enormous wilderness.